Comparative cooperative law, made usable

 Governance and operations

-Questions about quorum, voting, membership, and board powers benefit from answers that are comparable across jurisdictions and ready to reuse.
+Questions about quorum, voting, membership, and board powers need answers people can compare and return to.

 Legal advising